CIOSAI/jsdc-taipei-25-ciosai/README.md

 `webgl-vertex.html` introduction to the webgl drawing context and finally run through the pipeline ourselves the first time

 `webgl-fragment.html` showcase how fragment shader works

+`webgl-uniform.html` showcase how to send data to shader

+`demo.html` is showing off what can be done with webgl